telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/foreign-key-column-sorting-by-text.md

 # Enable ForeignKey Column Sorting by Text

-The example below demonstrates how to enable sorting by text in a ForeignKey column using a calculated field.
+The example below demonstrates how to enable the sorting-by-text functionality in a ForeignKey column using a calculated field in a Kendo UI Grid.

 ###### Example